lineafab/archive-coding-imd/README.md

 → comment on the contemporary scene
 → In August 1917, for the final issue of Mother Earth—which was confiscated by the U.S. Post Office
-→ Mother Earth Bulletin was forced to close
+→ Mother Earth Bulletin was forced to close.